 Ambrose University is located at 150 Ambrose Circle SW in Calgary, Alberta.
 Our city of over one million people is established in the rolling foothills of the Canadian Rockies, just a few hours from the U.S. border.
 The Calgary International Airport is Canada's third busiest airport.
 Calgary is known for its blue skies, and Alberta has more hours of sunshine in a year than any other province in Canada.
-At than any other province in Canada.
 A unique phenomenon called a Chinook wind can raise temperatures more than 20 degrees in one day, turning winter days into spring.
 Calgary offers world-class facilities for winter sports, having hosted the Winter Olympics in 1988, and the nearby Rocky Mountains provide exhilarating skiing and other recreational opportunities.
-The "Stampede City" is also known for its western culture, beautiful pathways along the Bow River, symphony orchestra and professional football and hockey teams.s.
+The "Stampede City" is also known for its western culture, beautiful pathways along the Bow River, symphony orchestra and professional football and hockey teams.